zfjuliana/week3project/README.md

 ## Example Output of Java Code

 ## Technical Problems
-We are not able to run the ChatGPT API successfully because we have to pay in order to obtain the token.
+We were not able to run the ChatGPT API successfully because we had to pay in order to obtain the token.